shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 >	- This would be `false`.
 6 is not less than 4
 >- There exists some integer x such that x > 2
 >	- This would be `true`.
 There does exist some integer (labeled x) that is greater than 2
->> A statement can also involve future tense word so if the statement is:
+>> A statement can also involve the future tense so if a statement is:
 >> - Tommy will get an A in his next exam.
->> 	- This is an statement we just don't know if it's `true` or `false` yet.
+>> 	- This is a statement, we just don't know if it's `true` or `false` yet.

 >[!note]
 >If the sentence contains any "ambiguous" words such as "she, he, they or them", they are not statement.
 The words must be specific.